Jinyi6/alpha-Nego/README.md

 # alpha-Nego
-alpha-Nego: Self-play Deep Reinforcement Learning for Negotiation based on Natural Language Implements our alpha-Nego algorithms.
+Implementation of our alpha-Nego algorithm.
 A more clear code with proper instruction will be available soon here.

 ----------